 This is one amazing property.
 Actor Johnny Depp’s “private village” near Saint Tropez is now listed with Sotheby’s International Realty with an asking price of $25.76 million, as these pictures show it is worth every penny of that price tag.
 Depp bought the 37-acre property in 2001 and spent an additional $10 million restoring and decorating it.
-According Alexander Kraft of Sotheby’s, actor himself did most of the renovation work.
-Located in the village of Plan de la Tour, the estate is described as a small Provençal village boasting a main house, guest cottages, a chapel, a bar and restaurant, a workshop/garage and a staff house.
+According to Alexander Kraft of Sotheby’s, actor himself did most of the renovation work.
+Located in the village of Plan de la Tour, the estate is described as a small Provençal village boasting the main house, guest cottages, a chapel, a bar and restaurant, a workshop/garage and a staff house.

 The charming property has about 10,760 square-ft of living space including 12 bedrooms and 12 full bathrooms.
 Original documents relating to the stone-built house and land shows it is at least 200 years old – it was registered with French authorities in 1812.

 The tranquil estate features sloped and landscaped grounds with vineyards, olive trees, a vegetable garden and fountains.
 A large swimming pool surrounded by sand, a smaller swimming pool and a skateboard area are also on the property.
 Other structures include a hunter’s cabin, a painter’s studio where Depp worked, a children’s playroom and a gym.